Sponsored Programs Guidelines & Procedures

 Faculty members are responsible and accountable to University officials for the proper conduct of the project, compliance with policies, and the use of funds in accordance with University and sponsor agency guidelines.

 Principal Investigators are obligated to inform their department chair and Dean of their intent to pursue a research grant or contract.
 The preparation of proposals is the responsibility of the principal investigator/project director.
-However, the Office of Research and Sponsored Programs will provide proposal preparation assistance and guidance through the contract/research grant clearance procedure.
+However, Research and Sponsored Programs will provide proposal preparation assistance and guidance through the contract/research grant clearance procedure.

 All proposals for grants, contracts and cooperative agreements must have University clearance.

 After the first meeting takes place regarding a potential funding opportunity, a Preliminary Clearance Form is completed and sent to the department Chair and Dean indicating personnel involved, release time, space required and a cost estimate.
 Once the Chair and Dean have signed off (electronically), work can begin.
 This ensures the concept has administrative approval at the college level.

 Once the preliminary clearance has been obtained, all proposal concepts are presented for approval by the Proposal Clearing Council (PCC), which meets monthly, and is composed of the President, Provost, Vice President for University Advancement, Director of Development, Vice President for Fiscal Affairs, and Assistant to the Provost for Research and Sponsored Programs.

 The purpose of the PCC is to ensure at the outset that all proposals fit within the mission and vision of Marywood, and do not conflict with any other projects currently being undertaken.
 If a project, due to deadline constraints, should need approval prior to a scheduled meeting the Office of Research and Sponsored Programs will electronically submit the information gathered at the first meeting for online approval by the PCC.